splunk/public-o11y-docs/apm/span-tags/cmms.rst

 2. On the :guilabel:`APM MetricSets` page, scroll to the :guilabel:`Inferred Service Monitoring MetricSets` section and select :guilabel:`Add Inferred Service MMS`.
 3. Select the inferred service for which you want to create a Monitoring MetricSet.
 4. Select :guilabel:`Save`.
-5. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check runs.
+5. Your new MetricSet shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check runs.
 You might have to wait a few moments for the check to run.

    .. caution:: Your pending MetricSet expires after 1 hour.
 If your MetricSet times out before you activate it, run the analysis again.

-9. After the cardinality check has run, review the cardinality and activate your new MetricSet.
+6. After the cardinality check has run, review the cardinality and activate your new MetricSet.

     * If the cardinality impact of indexing this new MetricSet is within your subscription limit you see a green check mark and "Within Entitlement."
 Select the check mark under :guilabel:`Actions` to activate your Monitoring MetricSet.
     * If the check times out before you activate the MetricSet, run the analysis again.
     * If the check shows as failed, your cardinality is over your subscription limit for MMS or is otherwise invalid.
 See :ref:`cardinality-check-mms`.
-For steps to configure your MetricSet to be more efficient or other troubleshooting solutions, see :ref:`troubleshoot-mms`.

 .. _cardinality-check-mms: